SupportPartners/microsoft-vdi/README.md

 **Enter your chosen password for the Directory Services Restore Mode**

+This will be the password for the Active Directory DSRM

 ```
 var.safe_mode_admin_password
   Safe Mode Admin Password (Directory Service Restore Mode - DSRM)